Blue Lagoon Admission - Comfort Experience

 Terms and conditions for Blue Lagoon Admission - Comfort Experience

 - In the event of inclement weather, road closures or other causes which may impact your hotel pick-up, you will be advised of the nearest collection point.
-It is the customer's responsibility to be at this location in order to be collected
+It is the customer's responsibility to be at this location to be collected

 - You will receive a voucher for this experience.
 Please read it thoroughly.
-You will be required to present a printed copy of your voucher at time of tour departure.
+You will be required to present a printed copy of your voucher at the time of tour departure.

 - Bathing suits are available for hire at Blue lagoon but you can also bring your own.